bugzmanov/nes_ebook/src/chapter_6_2.md

 > **NOTE:** PPU Cycles and CPU Cycles are not the same things

 On the NES Platform, all components were running independently in parallel.
 This makes NES a distributed system.
-The coordination was carefully designed by game developers based on timing specs of the instructions they were using.
-I can only imagine how tedious this manual process was.
+The coordination hast to be carefully designed by game developers based on timing specs of the instructions.
+I can only imagine how tedious this manual process is.

 The emulator can take multiple approaches to simulate this behavior:
 1) Allocate a thread per component and simulate proper timing for each instruction.
 I don't know any emulator that does that.
-First of all, simulating proper timing is a hell of a task.
-Second of all this approach requires allocating more hardware resources than needed for the job (PPU, CPU, and APU would require 3 threads, and potentially would occupy 3 cores on host machine hardware)
+Simulating proper timing is a hell of a task.
+Second, this approach requires allocating more hardware resources than needed for the job (PPU, CPU, and APU would require 3 threads, and potentially would occupy 3 cores on the host machine)

 2) Execute all components sequentially in one thread, by advancing one clock cycle at a time in each component.
 This is similar to creating a green-thread runtime and using one dedicated OS thread to run this runtime.
-It would require substantial investment in creating green-threads runtime on our part.
+It would require substantial investment in creating green-threads runtime.

-3) Execute all components sequentially in one thread, but by letting CPU to execute one full instruction, compute the clock cycles budget for other components and then them run.
-This technique is called ["catch-up"](http://wiki.nesdev.com/w/index.php/Catch-up) <br/> <br/>For example, if CPU executes "LDA #$01" (opcode 0xA9) that means that CPU has spent 2 CPU Cycles, which means that PPU can run for 6 PPU cycles now (PPU clock is ticking 3 times faster than CPU clock)
+3) Execute all components sequentially in one thread, but by letting CPU to execute one full instruction, compute the clock cycles budget for other components and let them run within the budget.
+This technique is called ["catch-up"](http://wiki.nesdev.com/w/index.php/Catch-up) <br/> <br/>For example, CPU takes 2 cycles to execute "LDA #$01" (opcode 0xA9), which means that PPU can run for 6 PPU cycles now (PPU clock is ticking three times faster than CPU clock) and APU can run for 1 cycle (APU clock is two times slower)

 Because we already have CPU loop mostly spec'd out, the third approach would be the easiest to implement.
 Granted, it would be the least accurate one.
 But it's good enough to have something playable as soon as possible.